Jason Russell House: The Bodies on the Floor

+A plain obelisk of New Hampshire granite was later raised above the grave.
+The inscription on the monument reads:

 "Erected by the Inhabitants of West Cambridge, A.D.
 1848, over the common grave of Jason Russell, Jason Winship, Jabez Wyman and nine others, who were slain in this town by the British Troops on their retreat from the Battles of Lexington and Concord, April 19, 1775.
 Being among the first to lay down their lives in the struggle for American Independence."

 Russell Family

 On the very day of the battle, Jason's son Thomas and his wife Anna had their first daughter, also named Anna – Jason and Elizabeth's granddaughter.
 Baby Anna was baptized on the following Sunday, the 23rd, but unfortunately died soon after.

 Jason Russell's estate was settled in 1776.
 His house and 117 acres of land were divided between Noah, his only son left at home, and his widow, Elizabeth.
 She received the 17 acres the house was standing on together with half the house, "Libberty to ues [sic] the oven when wanted" and additional privileges of use, including space in the barn.
 Noah received the other half of the house, half the barn and some lands.
 Other children got other parts of the estate.
 Elizabeth Russell lived in her northerly rooms until the eleventh of August 1786 when she died aged 65.

 On July 4, 2025, actor Kurt Russell and his son Boston Russell visited the Jason Russell House as part of the Arlington 250th anniversary celebrations.
 Boston Russell and his brother Wyatt had been doing genealogical research and discovered Jason Russell was Kurt Russell's 6th great-grandfather.